MrDavidYu/TF_Convolutional_Autoencoder/README.md

 **Caveats:**
 * It is highly recommended to perform training on the GPU (Took ~40 min to train 20,000 steps on a Tesla K80 for celebG).
 * The input size can be increased, but during testing OOM errors occured on the K80 for the input size of 84x84.
 This will be fixed in a later update.
 For now if you get any OOM errors in tensor allocation, try to reduce the input size.
-* Output is currently visibly undersaturated.
+* Sample output is currently visibly undersaturated owing to noise introduced by dropout and high model bias.
+Problems should go away with further training.

 ## Outputs
 N.B.
 The input images are 48x48, hence the blurriness.
 Additionally these outputs are from setting n_epochs to 1000, which could be increased for even better results (note the cost function trend).